 Past-due federal tax.
-If you owe past-due federal tax and your refund is offset by the IRS to pay the tax, the past-due amount will be deducted first from any deposit to an account shown on line 3, next from the deposit to the account shown on line 2, and finally from the deposit to the account shown on line 1.
+If you owe past-due federal tax and your refund is offset by the IRS to pay the tax, the past-due amount will be deducted first from any deposit into an account shown on line 3, next from the deposit into the account shown on line 2, and finally from the deposit into the account shown on line 1.

 Example.
 Your return shows a refund of \$300 and you asked us to split the refund among three accounts with \$100 in each account.
 You owe \$150 from a prior tax year.
-You will not receive the \$100 you asked us to deposit to the account on line 3 and the deposit to the account shown on line 2 will be reduced by \$50.
+You will not receive the \$100 you asked us to deposit into the account on line 3 and the deposit into the account shown on line 2 will be reduced by \$50.

 Other offsets.
-If you owe other past-due amounts (such as state income tax, child support, spousal support, or certain federal nontax debts, such as student loans) subject to offset by the Treasury Department's Financial Management Service (FMS), the past-due amounts will be deducted first from the deposit to the account with the lowest routing number.
-Any remaining amount due will be deducted from the deposit to the account with the next lowest routing number and then from the deposit to the account with the highest routing number.
+If you owe other past-due amounts subject to offset by the Treasury Department's Financial Management Service (FMS), the past-due amounts will be deducted first from the account with the lowest routing number.
+Any remaining amount due will be deducted from the account with the next lowest routing number and then from the account with the highest routing number.

-If the deposit to one or more of your accounts is changed due to a math error or refund CAUTION offset, and that account is subject to contribution limits, such as an IRA, HSA, Archer MSA, or Coverdell ESA, or the deposit was deducted as a contribution to a tax-favored account on your tax return, you may need to correct your contribution or file an amended return.
+If the deposit into one or more of your accounts is changed due to a math error or refund offset, and that account is subject to contribution limits, such as an IRA, or the deposit was used as a deduction on your tax return, you may need to correct your contribution or file an amended return.

 Example.
 You deduct \$1,000 on your 2006 tax return for an IRA contribution.
-The contribution is to be made from a direct deposit of your 2006 refund.
-Due to an offset by the FMS, the direct deposit is not made to your IRA.
+The contribution is to be made as a direct deposit from your 2006 refund.
+Due to an offset by the FMS, the direct deposit is not made into your IRA.
 You need to correct your contribution by the due date of your return (determined without regard to any extension) or file an amended return.